Florentin Pogba

-Peïlé Florentin Pogba (born 19 August 1990) is a Guinean professional footballer who plays as a defender for Indian Super League club ATK Mohun Bagan and the Guinea national team.
-He is the elder brother of French midfielder Paul Pogba.
+Peïlé Florentin Pogba (born 19 August 1990) is a Guinean professional footballer who plays as a defender for French side Stade Poitevin.
+His twin brother Mathias and younger brother Paul are both professional footballers.

 Early life

 Pogba was born in Conakry, the capital of Guinea.
 His family moved to Roissy-en-Brie in France when he was eight months old.

 Pogba has two brothers who are also professional footballers.
-His twin brother, Mathias, most recently played for ASM Belfort, while his younger brother, Paul, plays for Italian side Juventus and the France national football team.
+His twin brother, Mathias, most recently played for ASM Belfort, while his younger brother, Paul, plays for Ligue 1 club Monaco and the France national football team.

 He grew up supporting Arsenal, following their invincible season.

 Club career

 Sedan

 Pogba began his youth career playing for several clubs in Île-de-France.
 It was here that he came to the attention of Spanish side Celta Vigo and signed for them in 2007, although he never made an appearance for their senior team.
 After spending two seasons in the youth ranks at Celta, he had a trial with Sedan in August 2009.
 After a successful trial, he joined up with Sedan's reserve team, and after one season in the reserves, he signed his first professional contract in March 2010.
 On 20 November 2010, Pogba made his first appearance with the first team in a 2–0 win against amateur side FC Steinseltz in the Coupe de France.
 A few months later, on 5 February 2011, he made his league debut in a 1–0 defeat against Boulogne.
 Despite the result, Pogba's performance was praised, and he kept his place in the team.
 On 20 September, in the following season, he scored his first goal for Sedan, a header from a corner against Troyes.